DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Tools Evaluation

 \end{itemize}

-Based on above-mentioned criteria, we select five representative vulnerability detection tools, whose technique are varied including symbolic execution, formal verification and fuzzing.
-The tools are listed in~\ref{tab:selected_tools} and briefly described as follows.
+Based on above-mentioned criteria, we selected seven representative weakness detection tools whose techniques are varied, including symbolic execution, formal verification, and fuzzing.
+The tools are listed in~\ref{tab:selected_tools} and are briefly described as follows.

-\textbf{Mythril}~\cite{mueller2018smashing} is a symbolic executor that combines taint analysis and control flow checking to detect smart contract vulnerabilities accurately.
-In particular, Mythril has been packaged as an industry product by Consensys.
+\textbf{Mythril}~\cite{mueller2018smashing} is a symbolic executor that combines taint analysis and control flow check to accurately detect smart contract vulnerabilities.
+In particular, Mythril has been packaged as an industry product by Consensys~\cite{consensys}.

-\textbf{Securify}~\cite{tsankov2018securify} is a vulnerability detection tool based on formal verification.
+\textbf{Securify}~\cite{tsankov2018securify} is a vulnerability detection tool based on Datalog analysis.
 It first abstracts the dependency graph from smart contracts, then verifies the pre-defined compliance/violation patterns to prove whether a property or vulnerability holds or not.

-\textbf{Slither}~\cite{feist2019slither} is a Solidity static analysis framework, which first converts Solidity smart contracts into an intermediate representation called SlithIR and then further verifies the contract properties for vulnerability detection and other in-depth analysis.
+\textbf{Slither}~\cite{feist2019slither} is a Solidity static analysis framework, which first converts Solidity smart contracts into an intermediate representation (IR) called SlithIR and then further verifies the contract properties for vulnerability detection and other in-depth analysis.
 In particular, Slither is a well-known industry tool with over 3.9k stars on GitHub.

-\textbf{Smartian}~\cite{choi2021smartian} detects smart contract vulnerabilities based on fuzzing.
-It first statically analyzes the contract to initialize high quality seed corpus.
-Based on the seeds, Smartian performs a lightweight dynamic data-flow analysis during fuzzing to improve its efficiency.
+\textbf{Smartian}~\cite{choi2021smartian} detects smart contract weaknesses based on fuzzing.
+It first statically analyzes the contract to initialize high-quality seed corpus.
+Based on the seeds, Smartian performs a lightweight dynamic data-flow analysis during testing to select more effective seeds to improve efficiency.

-\textbf{Sailfish}~\cite{bose2022sailfish} detects state-inconsistency bugs (e.g., reentrancy and transaction order dependence) in smart contracts.
-It first converts the contract into a storage dependency graph and query it to explore vulnerability, then uses symbolic evaluation to prune potential false alarms.
+\textbf{Sailfish}~\cite{bose2022sailfish} detects state-inconsistency bugs such as SWC-107 (Reentrancy) and SWC-114 (Transaction order dependence) in smart contracts.
+It first converts the contract into a storage dependency graph, queries it to explore vulnerability, and then uses symbolic evaluation to prune potential false alarms.

+\textbf{eTainter}~\cite{ghaleb2022etainter} utilizes static taint tracking to detect gas-related vulnerabilities (e.g., SWC-128 (DoS With Block Gas Limit)) in the bytecode of smart contracts.
+It tracks taints through the contract state variable and the data flow from contract entry points, while using domain-specific optimizations to improve precision.

+\textbf{Echidna}~\cite{grieco2020echidna} is designed for fuzzing/property-based testing of smart contracts.
+It uses sophisticated grammar-based fuzzing campaigns based on a contract ABI to falsify user-defined predicates or Solidity assertions.
+In particular, Echidna also provides built-in predicates to detect some bugs, such as SWC-101 (Integer Overflow and Underflow).